Book your flight to Nashville with Icelandair from EUR 1,263*

 Getting around the city

-Nashville International Airport is about 13km (8 miles) southeast of downtown.
+Your flight from the UK will land at Nashville International Airport, about 13km (8 miles) southeast of downtown Nashville.
 From here, you can take an airport shuttle, a public bus (route 18 operates hourly), or a taxi.
-These all depart from the airport’s Ground Transportation Center on Level 1 of Terminal Garage 2.
+These all depart from the airport’s Ground Transportation Centre on Level 1 of Terminal Garage 2.
 Ride-hailing apps, such as Uber and Lyft, also operate in Nashville.

 The city has a public transport system of buses and trains – called WeGo Public Transit – but some of the city’s attractions are spread out, so a rental car might be an efficient way to move around and see the top sights.